 If there is at least one PUSCH in the group of overlapping PUCCHs and PUSCHs, Tproc,2muxis given by maximum of Tproc,2mux,1,⋯,Tproc,2mux,i,⋯ where for the i-th PUSCH which is in the group of overlapping PUCCHs and PUSCHs, Tproc,2mux,i=maxN2+d2,1+1⋅2048+144⋅κ⋅2-μ⋅TC+Tswitch,d2,2, d2,1, d2,2 and Tswitch are selected for the i-th PUSCH following [6, TS 38.214], N2 is selected based on the UE PUSCH processing capability of the i-th PUSCH and SCS configuration μ, where μ corresponds to the smallest SCS configuration among the SCS configurations used for the PDCCH scheduling the i-th PUSCH (if any), the PDCCHs scheduling the PDSCHs with corresponding HARQ-ACK transmission on a PUCCH which is in the group of overlapping PUCCHs/PUSCHs, and all PUSCHs in the group of overlapping PUCCHs and PUSCHs.

-If there is at least one PUSCH in the group of overlapping PUCCHs and PUSCHs, Tproc,2mux is given by maximum of Tproc,2mux,1,⋯,Tproc,2mux,i,⋯ where for the i-th PUSCH which is in the group of overlapping PUCCHs and PUSCHs, Tproc,2mux,i=maxN2+d2,1+1⋅2048+144⋅κ⋅2-μ⋅TC,d2,2, d2,1and d2,2are selected for the i-th PUSCH following [6, TS 38.214], N2 is selected based on the UE PUSCH processing capability of the i-th PUSCH and SCS configuration μ, where μ corresponds to the smallest SCS configuration among the SCS configurations used for the PDCCH scheduling the i-th PUSCH (if any), the PDCCHs scheduling the PDSCHs with corresponding HARQ-ACK transmission on a PUCCH which is in the group of overlapping PUCCHs/PUSCHs, and all PUSCHs in the group of overlapping PUCCHs and PUSCHs.
+If there is at least one PUSCH in the group of overlapping PUCCHs and PUSCHs, Tproc,2mux is given by maximum of Tproc,2mux,1,⋯,Tproc,2mux,i,⋯ where for the i-th PUSCH which is in the group of overlapping PUCCHs and PUSCHs, Tproc,2mux,i=maxN2+d2,1+1⋅2048+144⋅κ⋅2-μ⋅TC+Tswitch,d2,2, d2,1, d2,2 and Tswitch are selected for the i-th PUSCH following [6, TS 38.214], N2 is selected based on the UE PUSCH processing capability of the i-th PUSCH and SCS configuration μ, where μ corresponds to the smallest SCS configuration among the SCS configurations used for the PDCCH scheduling the i-th PUSCH (if any), the PDCCHs scheduling the PDSCHs with corresponding HARQ-ACK transmission on a PUCCH which is in the group of overlapping PUCCHs/PUSCHs, and all PUSCHs in the group of overlapping PUCCHs and PUSCHs.

 If there is no PUSCH in the group of overlapping PUCCHs and PUSCHs, Tproc,2muxis given by maximum of Tproc,2mux,1,⋯,Tproc,2mux,i,⋯ where for the i-th PDSCH with corresponding HARQ-ACK transmission on a PUCCH which is in the group of overlapping PUCCHs, Tproc,2mux,i=N2+1⋅2048+144⋅κ⋅2-μ⋅TC, N2is selected based on the UE PUSCH processing capability of the PUCCH serving cell if configured.
 N2 is selected based on the UE PUSCH processing capability 1, if PUSCH processing capability is not configured for the PUCCH serving cell. μ is selected based on the smallest SCS configuration between the SCS configuration used for the PDCCH scheduling the i-th PDSCH (if any) with corresponding HARQ-ACK transmission on a PUCCH which is in the group of overlapping PUCCHs, and the SCS configuration for the PUCCH serving cell.

-- if there is an aperiodic CSI report multiplexed in a PUSCH in the group of overlapping PUCCHs and PUSCHs, is not before a symbol with CP starting after after a last symbol of
+- if there is an aperiodic CSI report multiplexed in a PUSCH in the group of overlapping PUCCHs and PUSCHs, is not before a symbol with CP starting after Tproc,CSImux=maxZ+d⋅2048+144⋅κ⋅2-μ⋅TC+Tswitch,d2,2 after a last symbol of

 - any PDCCH with the DCI format scheduling an overlapping PUSCH, and